โ† back to index

 The Const functor

 The Const functor ignores its second type parameter.
 Const c a always holds a c, regardless of a.
 Its fmap does nothing: the value doesn't depend on the type parameter, so there's nothing to transform.
-Const is the "zero" in the algebra of functors.
-It shows up everywhere in the automatic derivation of functor instances for ADTs.
+Const is the "zero" in the algebra of functors, and the key ingredient when auto-deriving functor instances for ADTs.

 Scheme